projectacrn/acrn-hypervisor/doc/tutorials/using_xenomai_as_uos.rst

 .. _using_xenomai_as_uos:

-Run Xenomai as the User VM OS (Real-Time VM)
+Run Xenomai as the User VM OS (Real-time VM)
 ############################################

 `Xenomai`_ is a versatile real-time framework that provides support to user space applications that are seamlessly integrated into Linux environments.

-This tutorial describes how to run Xenomai as the User VM OS (Real-Time VM) on the ACRN hypervisor.
+This tutorial describes how to run Xenomai as the User VM OS (real-time VM) on the ACRN hypervisor.

 .. _Xenomai: https://gitlab.denx.de/Xenomai/xenomai/-/wikis/home